 Use a wake-up light and introduce some white noise

-I first heard about a wake-up light when Mark Zuckerberg was talking about how he made one for his wife, so she wouldn’t have to look at a clock or her phone.
+I first heard about a wake-up light when Mark Zuckerberg talked about how he made one for his wife, so she wouldn’t have to look at a clock or her phone.

-Well, the concept is ingenious!
-BeRightLight.com, explains that, “The science behind wake-up lights and sunrise simulations is clear.
+BeRightLight.com explains, “The science behind wake-up lights and sunrise simulations is clear.
 You can wake up better, feel more energetic, and effectively balance your circadian rhythms.
 Once that occurs, the quality and quantity of your sleep will begin to improve.”
-Who doesn’t want that?

 This light by Hatch offers a sunrise alarm clock, a white noise library, and a wind-down setting.

-This is the next thing on my list!
-Then we finally will be able to get the phones out of the bedroom because I won’t need my sleepy sound app (Sleep Pillow) or the alarm clock.
+Then we will finally be able to get the phones out of the bedroom because I won’t need my sleepy sound app (Sleep Pillow) or the alarm clock.

 We all deserve a space that rejuvenates us and promotes a healthy mindset.

 Do you have any tips or favorite bedroom decor items?
-Feel free to share them in the comment section below, and sleep well tonight!